Bombjack88/SQL-for-Data-Science-Capstone-Project/README.md

 # SQL for Data Science Capstone Project
- SQL for Data Science Capstone Project - assignment
+ SQL for Data Science Capstone Project

 Dataset:
 120 years of Olympic history: athletes and results